JehadAbdelBaqi/IMS_PROJECT/README.md

 ## Application builder

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 To run this application on you local machine you would need to clone the repository from [main](https://github.com/JehadAbdelBaqi/IMS_PROJECT) by clicking on code or forking the repository.
-You would then need to open the folder using GitBash and running the command _mvn clean package_

-repo folder from github link above and moved into target folder. from thre open git bash into the folder and type mvn clean package. open jar.
+You would then need to open the folder using the terminal command _**mvn clean package**_ which should build the file.
+After the file is succesfully build you would navigate to the target folder on the terminal and find the file **ims-0.0.1-jar-with-dependencies.jar** and execute the file by running **_java -jar ims-0.0.1-jar-with-dependencies.jar_** to run the file on your terminal.
+PS -you would need to ensure you have all the prerequisite software installed to run ir successfully - please see below.
+Some server connections to MySQL would need to be changed to ensure it is feeding information to the correct database.

 ### Prerequisites

-Here are
+Here is the tech stack used and the places to download them.

 [mySQL and mySQL Workbench](https://www.mysql.com/) - Relational database management.
 [Eclipse](https://www.eclipse.org/ide/) - Integrated development environment.